 From my early years I have learned the techniques and the art of modelling clay.
 I kept producing figures, while studying Engineering, until the age of 21.
 In my youth I have participated in several group exhibitions in Portugal.
 Although I hadn’t any business purpose, I sold some works to private collectors and to the Municipal Museum of Estremoz.
 When I completed my degree in Engineering I started a professional career in Consulting and for 25 years I interrupted my work in ceramics.

-Since then I have participated in several group exhibitions and I have presented my first solo exhibition in January 2014.
 In July 2014 I participated for the first time at the International Fair of Lisbon Crafts (FIA 2014) and was awarded the 1st Prize in the Traditional Craft contest.

 I held my first solo exhibition in 2014 and, since then, I have held several solo exhibitions and participated in various group exhibitions.

 In 2018 I obtained the certification of my production.